jaimetur/PhotoMigrator/help/3-synology-photos.md

   ```
   ./CloudPhotoMigrator.run --synology-download-albums "Album 1", "Album 2", "Album 3"
   ```
-  With this example, the script will connect to Synology Photos database and extract the Albums "Album 1", "Album 2", "Album 3" with all the photos and videos included on them into a subfolder of 'Synology_Photos_Albums' folder
+  With this example, the script will connect to your Synology Photos account and extract the Albums "Album 1", "Album 2", "Album 3" with all the photos and videos included on them into a subfolder of 'Synology_Photos_Albums' folder

 ## <span style="color:blue">Upload All (from Local Folder) into Synology Photos:</span>
 - From version 3.0.0 onwards, the script can be executed in 'Upload Folder into Synology Photos' Mode.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
+- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos account and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
 - The folder <INPUT_FOLDER> can be passed using the Flag: _**'-suAll,  --synology-upload-all <INPUT_FOLDER>'**_
-- The tool will create a new Album per each subfolder found in 'Album' subfolder, and all assets inside each subfolder off 'Album' Will be associated to a new Album in Synology Photos database with the same name as the container subfolder.
+- The tool will create a new Album per each subfolder found in 'Album' subfolder, and all assets inside each subfolder off 'Album' Will be associated to a new Album in your Synology Photos account with the same name as the container subfolder.
 - If the argument _**'-AlbFld, --albums-folder <ALBUMS_FOLDER>'**_ is also given, then the tool Will create Albums also for each subfolder found in <ALBUMS_FOLDER>.

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --synology-upload-all ./MyLibrary
   ```
-  With this example, the script will connect to Synology Photos database and process the folder ./MyLibrary and will upload all supported assets found on it.
+  With this example, the script will connect to your Synology Photos account and process the folder ./MyLibrary and will upload all supported assets found on it.

 ## <span style="color:blue">Download All from Synology Photos:</span>